idleberg/atom-moo/README.md

 ## Usage

-All snippets are triggered using the `moo`-prefix, followed by the caption of the original ASCII cow files.
-For reference, these are included in the `src` folder.
+All snippets are triggered using the `moo`-prefix, followed by the caption from the original ASCII cow [text files](https://github.com/idleberg/atom-moo/tree/master/src).

 ## License